How to organize people?

 We don't need "acid communism" for general outreach.
 We need a non sectarian materialist framework that speaks to common economic struggles while letting people maintain their personal identities.
 Save the niche cultural stuff for people already in that scene.

 You don't have to hide being a socialist, but you do need to drop the jargon.
 Break down complex theory into accessible everyday language.
 Understand where people are starting from and meet them there.
 Focus on shared material interests rather than cultural signifiers.
 And here's the thing, once people enter the movement through shared material concerns, something profound can happen.
 Real solidarity and recognizing the humanity in people who initially seemed completely different.
-Through working together on concrete issues, there's at least a chance that conservatives might become less militantly opposed to liberal values, which are also universal socialist values, anti-racism, feminism, LGBTQ+ rights, immigration solidarity, climate crisis urgency, universalism.
+Through working together on concrete issues, there's at least a chance that conservatives might become less militantly opposed to liberal values, which are also universal socialist values, anti-racism, feminism, LGBT rights, immigration solidarity, climate crisis urgency, universalism.
 When people collaborate toward common economic goals, those artificial divisions that seemed impossible to bridge can start dissolving, replaced by mutual understanding born from shared struggle and cooperation.

 This approach needs clarity about principles while staying strategically open.
 Socialist parties should never abandon their core commitments.
 Instead, we can be honest with conservative working class people saying "We're not compromising on our principles, but we have other things to offer you in economic areas where we actually agree.
 Even though we might not see eye to eye on social issues, this is your chance to join a solidarity movement instead of a reactionary barbaric one.
 We know you probably disagree with us on social issues.
 That's fine.
 But you're still getting squeezed by landlords, corporations, and bosses.
 Why not fight together where our interests overlap instead of letting elites divide us?"
 This acknowledges the disagreement while extending an invitation based on shared material interests, potentially creating space for deeper understanding to develop over time.